 In the age of mobile and voice search, featured snippets are Google’s way of making sure users get the very best answer to informational queries.
-In this article, we’re going to show you what you need to do to be in with a chance of bagging that much sought-after featured snippet.
+They also provide one of the most valuable opportunities in search to stand above every other brand in the SERPs.

 What are featured snippets?

-Before we explain how to get featured snippets in Google Search, let’s quickly recap on what they are exactly.
-Featured snippets (also known as answer boxes) appear for a range of informational queries at the top of search results pages.
+Featured snippets (also known as answer boxes) appear for a range of informational queries, usually at the top of search results pages.

 As Google says: